beauttahkangara/Compliance/README.md

 # Compliance

-For searches of accounts against the sanctions list, see the
+For searches of accounts against the sanctions list, see Sanctions.ipynb